 I try to be aware of my dark and light sides so I can be true to myself and others, and express myself honestly, sometimes we need to face painful truths in order to heal.

 3. Was there anything in your past that caused you pain, struggle or hardship?

-When I was young one of my parents became very fearful and paranoid and had to take antipsychotic medication.
+When I was 11 one of my caregivers became ill and I fell into being in a counselling role.
 I didn’t know how to talk about what was happening or where to go to for support.
 I used drawing and my guitar to find some solace.
 I found out about art therapy when I was 19, but I wasn’t able to study it.
-I had my own mental health challenges in my late teens and early twenties and continue to manage bouts of anxiety and depression with creativity, nature and exercise.
+I had my own health challenges in my teens and early twenties and continue to manage my health with creativity, nature nutrition and exercise.

 4. If relevant describe a difficult event or circumstance in your childhood, teen or adult years that caused you to "act-out" or "act-in" in a detrimental way.
 How has your emotional pain been a wake-up call for growth?

 At 35 an event triggered me to re-visit memories from my teenage years and I had a breakdown.
-My children were two and four years old at that time.
-The breakdown involved flashbacks and I relived events from my memory and this affected my emotional stability and my sleep and I felt helpless and unable to function.
+This involved flashbacks and affected my emotional stability and my sleep and I felt helpless and unable to function.
 I cried everyday for about 18 months.
 Asking for help was not easy.